Kamioka Observatory: Solar neutrinos

 It was clear that KamiokaNDE could be used to perform a fantastic and novel experiment, but a serious problem needed to be overcome first.
-The presence of radioactive backgrounds in KamiokaNDE meant that the detector had an energy threshold of tens of MeV.
+The presence of a radioactive background in KamiokaNDE meant that the detector had an energy threshold of tens of MeV.
 The signals produced by proton decay and atmospheric neutrino interactions are considerably larger than this, so the original KamiokaNDE detector had not needed to be particularly aggressive about its energy threshold or resolution.
 The problem was attacked in two ways.
 The participants of the KamiokaNDE experiment designed and built new purification systems for the water to reduce the radon background, and instead of constantly cycling the detector with "fresh" mine water they kept the water in the tank allowing the radon to decay away.
 A group from the University of Pennsylvania joined the collaboration and supplied new electronics with greatly superior timing capabilities.
 The extra information provided by the electronics further improved the ability to distinguish the neutrino signal from radioactive backgrounds.
 One further improvement was the expansion of the cavity, and the installation of an instrumented "outer detector".
 The extra water provided shielding from gamma rays from the surrounding rock, and the outer detector provided a veto for cosmic ray muons.

 With the upgrades completed, the experiment was renamed KamiokaNDE-II, and started taking data in 1985.
 The experiment spent several years fighting the radon problem, and started taking "production data" in 1987.
 Once 450 days of data had been accumulated, the experiment was able to see a clear enhancement in the number of events which pointed away from the Sun over random directions.
 The directional information was the smoking gun signature of solar neutrinos, demonstrating directly for the first time that the Sun is a source of neutrinos.
 The experiment continued to take data for many years and eventually found the solar neutrino flux to be about 1/2 that predicted by solar models.
 This was in conflict with both the solar models and Davis's experiment, which was ongoing at the time and continued to observe only 1/3 of the predicted signal.
-This conflict between the flux predicted by solar theory and the radiochemical and water Čerenkov detectors became known as the solar neutrino problem.
+This conflict between the flux predicted by solar theory and the radiochemical and water Cherenkov detectors became known as the solar neutrino problem.